moreniekmeijer/oh_hell_score_saver/README.md

 ### Requirements
 - Python 3.10+
 - (Optional) `pytest` for running the unit tests
-- `inflect` package for better English pluralization and natural joining of player names
+- `inflect` package for better English pluralisation and natural joining of player names

 ### Install dependencies
 ```bash